severalnines/docs/user-guide/import.rst

 Import Existing MySQL Cluster
 +++++++++++++++++++++++++++++

 ClusterControl is able to manage and monitor an existing production deployed MySQL Cluster (NDB).
-Minimum of 2 management nodes and 2 data nodes is required.
+A minimum of 2 management nodes and 2 data nodes is required.

 1) General & SSH Settings
 ``````````````````````````